ga-wdi-lessons/js-jquery/jquery-cheat-sheet.md

   > Think about how facebook statuses work.
 When we add a new status, does it go to the bottom of the list? or is it right at the top?
 Maybe they're using a prepend here ...

-- `.html()`
-  - get or set the HTML contents
-    - get: no argument, know that it returns the innerHTML of the first jQuery object

-    ```javascript
-      $(".awesome").html()
-      // returns the innerHTML of the first element in the jQuery object
-    ```

-    - set: one argument that you want the html content to be

-    ```javascript
-      $(".awesome").html("this is awesome!")
-      // returns the innerHTML of the of all elements in the jQuery object to be "this is awesome!"
-    ```

-- `.text()`
-  - get or set the text contained, it will strip the HTML elements
-  - same as `.html()` only it returns the text of all jQuery objects selected for the getter portion

 ## Removing content

 - `.remove()`
   - removes the jquery object it is called on, as well as bound events and everything inside it